Pathways from Childhood Adversity to Violence & Victimisation in Finland

 Finnish Institute for Health and Welfare

-This research examines how adverse childhood experiences (ACEs) shape pathways into adult violence in Finland, focusing on both victimisation and perpetration.
+This research examines how adverse childhood experiences (ACEs) shape pathways into adult victimisation in Finland, with a particular focus on domestic and sexual violence.

-It aims to identify how early adversity influences risks of domestic and sexual violence, and why some individuals follow harmful trajectories while others do not.
-The study also establishes a validated, nationally representative measure of ACEs using the ACE-THL instrument.
+It aims to identify how early adversity influences risks of violence in adulthood and why some individuals experience harmful trajectories while others do not.
+The study also establishes a validated, nationally representative measure of ACEs using the ACE-THL questionnaire.

 The research addresses major public health and societal challenges, as violence contributes to significant health, social, and economic harms.
-By clarifying how childhood adversity translates into adult outcomes, it supports more effective prevention, early intervention, and service provision, helping to reduce cycles of violence.
+By clarifying pathways into adult victimisation and patterns of offending, it supports more effective prevention, early intervention, and service provision.

-Using the Healthy Finland Survey (2022-23) linked with national registers, the study draws on a range of quantitative methods, including item response theory and survival analysis, to model risk pathways and identify key mediators.
+Using the Healthy Finland Survey (2022–23) and forensic database linked with national registers, the study draws on a range of quantitative methods, including item response theory and survival analysis, to model risk pathways and identify key mediators.

 Find out the research institutes that implement the Programme and where to find open positions.